Aman-Organization-5leha-3la-Allah/AMAN_AI_Section/README.md

 Purpose: This API allows users to add images to a training dataset and compare a test image with the training images to calculate similarity scores.

-Libraries Used: Flask, Keras-FaceNet, TensorFlow, SciPy.

-Endpoints:

-/ - Home page with forms to upload training and test images.

-/add_to_training - Endpoint to add images to the training dataset.

-/compare - Endpoint to compare a test image with all training images.

-Requirements

-Ensure the following packages are installed:

-pip install flask keras-facenet tensorflow scipy

-File Structure

-1. app.py: The main Flask application file, defining routes and implementing the functionality for adding images to the training dataset and comparing images.

-2. index.html: The HTML file that provides a user interface for uploading images for training and testing.

-API Endpoints

-1. Home Page (/)

-Method: GET

-Description: Renders the home page with forms to upload training images and a test image.

-Response: Renders index.html.

-2. Add to Training (/add_to_training)

 Method: POST